sympy/sympy/doc/src/modules/solvers/solveset.rst

  * After the invert, the equations are checked for radical or Abs (Modulus), then the methods `\_solve\_radical` and `\_solve\_abs` respectively are used.
+..
+Same here tell how does _solve_radical and _solve_abs work just don't give
+.. the names

  * If none of the above method is successful, then method of polynomial is used as follows: